Jasasul/user_account_rest_api/README.md

 # REST API in Python

 ## About
 This is my take on a RESTful API.
-I used Python's framework Django.
+I used Python's framework Django.\
+Users can craete and manage their accounts by makin API requests.\
+On some routes an user must authenticate using a token provied.

 This project helped me to get a grasp of what a RESTful API really is.
 It helped me to understand different HTTP methods and when should I use which.